Power words. They belong on executive resumes. We know they’re mostly verbs.

 Last year, several of my resume clients got new jobs very quickly.
 For example, I sent one client a draft of his resume and then didn’t hear back from him.
 Odd.
 After a month, I emailed him a “What’s up?” and he replied that he had a new job.
 Best answer!

 Given this, I decided to review the resumes of my most quickly hired clients and pull together a list of market-proven power words.

-“How” my clients achieved their “what” mattered too.
+“How” my clients achieved their “whats” mattered too.
 Resumes that highlighted classic managerial and situational awareness skills got attention.
-In addition, resumes that described “how” my clients relate to and lead people got the nod.
+In addition, resumes that described “how” my clients related to and led people got the nod.
 28% of the words on this list are “how” words.

 Compare Your Resume to the List